LuisPHenriques/Financial-Analysis-of-a-Private-Lab/README.md

 # Financial-Analysis-of-a-company
-In this project, written in portuguese, I analysed accounting information of a private lab in Portugal, Avelab.
-For that several ratios were used and extracted from a balance spreadsheet, for example.
+Analyzed accounting data of a private lab in the laboratories and clinical analysis sector.
+Speculated the lent assets to public labs, in 2020, made revenue increase 62%, client debts 138% and DSO 48%